Our rehabilitation team

 Stefka completed the advanced course for multi-disciplinary team approach for facial palsy in November 2017.

-Marie Pillinger, beauty therapist
+Marie Pillinger, therapy technician

 Marie volunteers with ‘Look Good Feel Better’ which is a national UK charity.
 LGFB charity is also based locally at UHS.
 The charity works with patients undergoing chemotherapy, advising and educating on a variety of make-up application techniques post cancer treatment.